Pumpkin Roll

 • Eggs – six LARGE eggs or seven medium size eggs.

-• Sugar – you’ll need a couple cups of white, granulated sugar
+• Sugar – you’ll need a couple cups of white, granulated sugar.

 • Pumpkin puree – I like to always have a few cans of pumpkin on hand for recipes, but you could make your own pumpkin puree too!
 Learn more: How to make pumpkin puree three different ways.

 • Optional – you can add pecans or walnuts in these sheet cakes if you like an extra crunch.
-So yummy!

 Pouring Pumpkin Roll batter onto a jelly roll pan